umich-hist-399/campus-histories/essays/acq-public-schools.md

 {% include jumbotron.html
-title="Buying Schools to Make Schools" image="/images/1965aerialcampus.jpg" Text=" As Don Callard of _The Ann Arbor Observer_ wrote, “nothing expands like a university,” (Callard 2009).
+title="Buying Schools to Make Schools" image="/images/1965aerialcampus.jpg" text=" As Don Callard of _The Ann Arbor Observer_ wrote, “nothing expands like a university,” (Callard 2009).
 Learn how the University of Michigan covered ground for its expanding needs through the acquisition of public schools."
 %}